Metrics: defining and joining tables¶

 Removing a staged join¶

 Click the trash icon on a staged join's card.
-If the join already has measure / time / primary-key columns bound to it, DataHub asks you to confirm before removing — the bound columns will be cleared because they no longer have a home.
+If the join already has measure / time / primary-key columns bound to it, Datahub asks you to confirm before removing — the bound columns will be cleared because they no longer have a home.

 System schemas¶